camunda/camunda-docs-manual/site/src/documents/api-references/rest/variable-instance/post-query.html.md

 ---

-Query for variable instances that fulfill given parameters through a json object.
+Query for variable instances that fulfill given parameters through a JSON object.
 This method is slightly more powerful than the
-[GET query](ref:#variable-get-variable-instances), because it allows to filter by multiple variable instances of types `String`, `Number` or `Boolean`.
+[GET query](ref:#variable-get-variable-instances) because it allows filtering by multiple variable instances of types `String`, `Number` or `Boolean`.

 Method